Poetry

 Spring will come when ready.

-Until the light finds its way into her heart again.
+Until the light finds its way into her heart again

 She is going to nestle into winter a bit longer.

-Giving herself permission to take as long as she needs.
+Giving herself permission to take as, long, as, she, needs.

 In Color